 Make sure the turkey is completely thawed before you begin.

-- whole turkey, thawed (brined, if desired)
+- 1 whole turkey (thawed, brined, if desired)

-- seasoned rub
+- 4 tablespoons seasoned rub (or amount desired)

 Put the thawed turkey in a large stockpot and add water to completely cover the turkey.
 Measure the amount of water added.
 This will be how much oil you will need.
 Remove the turkey from the water and dry it inside and out.